KeithEvansK/Witches-Vroom/README.md

 ## About
 Witches' Vroom is a fast paced mobile game where the purpose is to avoid obstacles and collect the coins in the level.

+This is a mobile game I created.
+Collect the gems and beat your high score!
+It originally started as a project for the Bigmode game jam and was inspired by other great mobile games like Flappy Bird.

 The game features several gameplay mechanics such as:
  - Endless levels
  - Save data between playing